veevo/dev/content/spiritism/mediumship/why.md

 ### Revelation
-Mediumship is a precious instrument for revealing to people the truths about God, the [immortality of the soul](/about/immortal-spirit), [God’s laws](/divine-laws), the existence of the [spirit world](/about/spiritual-world) and the [after life](/about/erraticity).
+Mediumship is a precious instrument for revealing to people the truths about God, the [immortality of the soul](/about/immortal-spirit), [God’s laws](/divine-laws), the existence of the [spiritual world](/about/spiritual-world) and the [after life](/about/erraticity).

 ### Information
-Mediumship is a channel for [thousands of books](/books) on all aspects of life in the physical and spirit world.
+Mediumship is a channel for [thousands of books](/books) on all aspects of life in the physical and spiritual world.
 It also provides information directly from Spirits to individuals who need this guidance.

 ### Healing
 Trough Mediumship a medium can provide healing energy from the spiritual realm to cure needy individuals.